Rosikobu/MachineLearningAlgorithms/README.md

 # MachineLearningAlgorithms
-Tasks of Machine Learning Algorithms
+Tasks of Machine Learning Algorithms Module of HS Mannheim